Jonnel Policarpio

-Jonnel Melo Policarpio is a Filipino professional basketball player for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
+Jonnel Melo Policarpio is a Filipino professional basketball player for the Converge FiberXers of the Philippine Basketball Association (PBA).
 In high school, he won a title with Mapúa in 2018.
 In college, he played for the DLSU Green Archers, winning a title with them in 2023.

 Early life and high school career

 Policarpio was born in Arayat, Pampanga, but grew up in the town of Macabebe.
 He played in ligang labas games growing up to help earn money for his family.
 He was scouted at a barangay league, which led to an invitation to try out for the Mapúa Red Robins.
 He got to play for Mapúa beginning in Grade 10.

 In his first season with Mapúa, NCAA Season 94, Policarpio made an impact right away filling in for Will Gozum and Warren Bonifacio in the frontcourt, as they had moved up to the collegiate level.
 That season, they made it to the finals against La Salle Green Hills.
 In Game 1, he scored 15 points, but they lost to the defending champions.
 In Game 2, he led the team with a double-double of 14 points and 14 rebounds along with three blocks and three steals to force a Game 3.
 Mapúa was able to win in Game 3, making him a champion in his rookie season.
 For the season, he was named as the NCAA Juniors' Rookie of the Year, and was also named to the All-Defensive Team.

 The following season, Policarpio continued to improve, and was at one point a MVP candidate with averages of 19.7 points and 11.7 rebounds.
 However, Mapúa did not make the playoffs with a 6–12 record.
 He was still able to win Defensive Player of the Year and make the Mythical Team and All-Defensive Team for NCAA Season 95.

 Policarpio made it to the NBTC 24 rankings of 2019.
 Ranking among the best high school players in the country, he got to play in the 2019 NBTC All-Star Game.
 He also played in the SLAM Rising Stars Classic, and won the skills challenge.

 Despite having a year left with Mapúa, Policarpio committed to De La Salle University (DLSU).

 In 2022, Policarpio played in the SLAM Rising Stars Classic once again, where he was named as the game's MVP.
 He also played for Pampanga Delta in the Pilipinas Super League 21-Under Division, where in the Luzon leg of the tournament, he was named as the MVP.